-Parents in Riverside children torture case to appear in court
+‘We live in filth’: Prosecutors play 911 call from Turpin daughter’s escape

 The couple home-schooled their children, and officials said social services had never been called to the residence.

 The children were eventually released from the hospital and are living in three separate homes, officials said.
 The two youngest are in a foster home in Riverside County, while four others are at another home in the county.
 The seven adult children are living in another home, a source told CNN.